nielskrijger/blog/src/posts/2017-06-05-protocol-vs-domain-driven-architectures.md

 Many backend servers produce server-side rendered HTML which changes the context completely; any homepage will have multiple subcomponents which require state from different domain contexts.
 Loading this state into memory with all relationships efficiently is a difficult programming challenge; the reason why we adopted MVC and component-based frontend frameworks in the first place.

-When executing requests that stretch multiple domain contexts within a single application a domain-driven design works better.
+When executing requests that stretch multiple domain contexts within a single application a domain-driven design usually works really well.

 ## Conclusion